 - Proof of I-131A fee payment;

-- Copy of valid passport bio-data page.
+- A copy of valid passport bio-data page.
 If you do not have a valid passport, please notify our office and we will provide instructions.
 Please note, according to the Vietnamese immigration office, the Visa Exemption Certificate is no longer accepted as a travel document for U.S. Lawful Permanent Residents (LPRs) to exit Vietnam without the Green Card.
 Every LPR who has lost their Green Card is required to obtain a valid travel document to exit the country if they do not have a valid passport.

 - Mailing address and contact information in Vietnam.